-We are the Diasporic Peoples Writing Collective (DPWC), a registered student organization (RSO), at San Jose State University (SJSU).
-The collective started with a handful of Creative Writing MFAs who developed community through their shared experiences as students and literary artists.
+The Diasporic Peoples Writing Collective (DPWC) is a San Jose State University (SJSU) student organization.
+We started as a handful of Creative Writing MFAs developing community through our shared interest in literary art.

-Today we’re much larger as a project that’s powered by student, alum, academic, and ally activists that are helping to build-out a platform for BIPOC+underrepresented literary artists.
-We maintain work synergy by meeting monthly and participating in a system of mutual support.
-We learn a lot from one another as a group that is both diverse and inclusive.
-Everyone is welcome to join: students/alums/academics and allies who enjoy creative writing, literature, and networking.
+Today we’re a much larger project, powered by student, alumni, academic, and ally activists helping us build-out a platform to foster equity for literary artists.
+We maintain work synergy by meeting monthly and sustaining a system of mutual support.
+We learn from one another as a group that is both diverse, inclusive, and intentional about our well established culture of belonging.

 Writing can sometimes feel like a solitary endeavor, but it’s important to build community, network, and stay connected.
 This is essential to a writer’s professional development and perhaps sanity.

-The DPWC was inspired by Voices of Our Nations, VONA.
-Once located in San Francisco’s Eastbay, VONA is a writer’s collective with a workshop and publishing platform that seeks to raise the voices of literary artists who identify as Black, Indigenous, and/or People of Color (BIPOC) and/or who identify as being from other underrepresented groups.
+The DPWC was inspired by Voices of Our Nations, VONA, a writing group with a workshop and publishing platform that seeks to raise the voices of literary artists who identify as Black, Indigenous, and/or People of Color (BIPOC) and/or who identify as part of an underrepresented group.

 We are looking for impassioned SJSU students in good academic standing who would like to learn more about our open leadership positions.
 Let us know if you’d like to be part of the team.

 Also, we have initiatives that require nothing but your passion and superpowers.
 Get involved with one of them by contacting us.

 - Author interviews with a byline (writer+scheduler+journalist)

 - Social Media (brand strategist+book signings and giveaways)